evandersondev/zard/README.md

 ### Support 💖

-If you find Darto useful, please consider supporting its development 🌟[Buy Me a Coffee](https://buymeacoffee.com/evandersondev).🌟 Your support helps us improve the framework and make it even better!
+If you find Zard useful, please consider supporting its development 🌟[Buy Me a Coffee](https://buymeacoffee.com/evandersondev).🌟 Your support helps us improve the framework and make it even better!

 <br>